 Expats will have no trouble finding housing that suits their budget.
-Housing outside the Bucharest city centre tends to be cheaper, but prices vary depending on size and proximity to public transport and shopping malls.
+Housing outside the Bucharest city centre tends to be cheaper.
+However, prices vary depending on size and proximity to public transport and shopping malls.

-Buying or renting accommodation in Bucharest is expensive compared to other Romanian cities, but accommodation in Bucharest is also often cited as being relatively cheap by European standards.
+Buying or renting accommodation in Bucharest is expensive compared to other Romanian cities.
+On the other hand, accommodation in Bucharest is also often cited as being relatively cheap by European standards.

 Flatsharing may be an option for students and young professionals who want to live in the city centre but who cannot afford to rent in Bucharest on their own.

 Although supply is high and there are options for every budget, it's advisable to use real estate agents when looking for accommodation in Bucharest.
 An estate agent’s good level of English, French and sometimes Italian, Spanish or German, combined with their market knowledge, can assist expats in finding the right property.
 Agent fees may be charged as a percentage of the buying price when purchasing, or the equivalent of one month’s rent if signing a lease.